-8. Economic sanctions
+6. Economic sanctions

-8.1 Insurance services are generally targeted by sanctions legislation
+6.1 Insurance services are generally targeted by sanctions legislation

 Economic sanctions have an increasing significance for trade and society.
 Sweden does not issue any sanctions of its own but instead apply sanctions decided by the United Nations or the European Union.
 The European Union has sanctions programmes against more than 30 countries and close to 10,000 companies and individuals are subject to asset freeze provisions.
 Services provided by insurance companies are often explicitly targeted by sanctions legislation, meaning it is generally prohibited to provide insurance in relation to prohibited activities or products.
 In addition, under asset freeze provisions it is generally impossible to fulfil obligations under an insurance contract with a listed entity.
+Hence, sanctions legislation entails increasing due diligence requirements on insurance companies.
 The Swedish FSA is the responsible sanctions authority as far as insurance companies are concerned.

-8.2 Consequences of a breach of sanctions legislation
+6.2 Consequences of a breach of sanctions legislation